 Employer Branding Examples – Which You Can Use

 Here are our top picks of great examples of employer branding from businesses with a presence in Wales.

 1. GoCo – Life at GoCo | Example: Employee Journeys

 When someone asks what it’s like to work somewhere, very rarely will someone first tell you about the cool swag or the perks they get.
-They’ll talk to you about the culture.
-What the bosses are like, whether the company actually fulfills its promises.
+They’ll talk to you about the culture and brand.
+What the bosses are like, whether the company actually fulfils its promises.
 What the people are like, the kind of events they throw for their employees.

 So, what better way to give future talent a glimpse into your culture and proposition than to showcase the stories of actual employees?

 GoCo, the financial services company, which counts brands such as Look After My Bills and WeFlip amongst its growing portfolio, continues to demonstrate a master class in what great employer branding can look like.

 Prospective candidates get the chance to hear from employees in their own words.
 How long they’ve worked with the company and how they’ve progressed.
 All examples are written by team members who are happy to – make that proud – to share their experience.

 Social proof at its best!